BonoboPLC/lojjo_wiki/retail-sales-agents.md

 If you do not have sufficient funds in your Withdrawal Float to pay a winning ticket, but have enough cash from the days sales receipt, you'll be prompted to use the sales receipt funds, if accessible to you, to payout the Prize.

->If you do not have sufficient funds to pay prizes {.is-alert}
+>If you do not have sufficient funds to pay prizes your manager will be alerted.
+You will be provided with a list of alternatives which the player may contact to retrieve their prize.
+{.is-warning}

 ## How to Pay Prizes